Meet our executive directors

 Hein Scheffer Director of Strategy, Culture and Education

 Hein joined the Trust following working with Hertfordshire and West Essex Integrated Care System as Director of People Transformation.
-He has worked across the Clinical Commissioning Groups of Luton, Bedfordshire, Hertfordshire and West Essex for several years and, prior to that, was Director of Human Resources and Organisational Development at hospital trusts in both Plymouth and Blackpool.
+He has worked across the Clinical Commissioning Groups of Luton, Bedfordshire, Herfordshire and West Essex for several years and, prior to that, was Director of Human Resources and Organisational Development at Plymouth Hospitals NHS Trust, and Deputy Director of Workforce at Blackpool Teaching Hospitals NHS Foundation Trust.

 Kate has led on significant large-scale redesign and recovery programmes and is passionate about the scale of the opportunity which integration gives to address inequalities and transform public services.
 Most recently, Kate was the Director of Integration for West Suffolk since 2016 and following the completion of the NHS Management Training Scheme she held several senior operational roles within Charing Cross, Hammersmith and St Mary’s hospitals.